-De Gaulle thought in old-fashioned terms (he also saw in British membership a Trojan horse of American imperialism in Europe), but he was not wrong about Britain fundamentally.
-Cameron said similar things in his speech in London on January 23 2013, fifty years, nearly to the day, after de Gaulle’s.
+De Gaulle thought in old-fashioned terms (he also saw in British membership a Trojan horse of American imperialism in Europe), but was right about Britain fundamentally.
+Cameron said similar things in his Bloomberg speech in London on January 23 2013, fifty years, nearly to the day, after de Gaulle’s.
 “It’s true that our geography has shaped our psychology.
 We have the character of an island nation: independent, forthright, passionate in defence of our sovereignty.
 We can no more change this British sensibility than we can drain the English Channel.
 And because of this sensibility, we come to the European Union with a frame of mind that is more practical than emotional.
 For us, the European Union is a means to an end – prosperity, stability, the anchor of freedom and democracy both within Europe and beyond her shores – not an end in itself.”

 Britain had seemed a semi-detached if not disruptive member.
 Thatcher never got past the idea that Germany had to be contained.
 Britain’s support of any proposal for expansion of membership masqueraded as pro-European, but came also from an instinct that the more members the Community had, the less likely it was to agree on anything or become monolithic.
 British political parties have ducked and woven through the decades to appease this or that side of a divided electorate.
 The Maastricht Treaty, though Thatcher had signed up to it (John Major signed it), left Britain more uneasy than ever.